It’s been an electric time at the 69th annual Berlinale.

 For this writer, hopping from film to film with my cell phone on airplane mode has been a brilliant way to spend the week.
 What’s better than full-steam-ahead into many fictional lives and pretending deadlines don’t exist?
 What’s better than feeling your emotional climax, and then heading back into another dark room to do it all over again?
 What is truly better than Potsdamer Platz (lol just kidding guys!!!).

-201913325_1b_ORGBut what about you?
+But what about you?
 Don’t you want a piece of the action?
 Maybe you won’t hobble into a press room and find yourself slack-jawed at the sight of Christian Bale (can personally affirm the weight loss) — but that doesn’t mean you can’t nab a seat in one of the many cinemas around the city and fall into dreamland.

 Check out my guide for the rest of the week.
 The Berlinale is a pretty special affair.
 Go out and see it.

-And if you want to buy tickets and see the rest of the schedule, check it out via this link
+And if you want to buy tickets and see the rest of the schedule, check it out via this link.

 Gospod postoi, imeto i’ e Petrunija (2019)